 Reckless and Careless Operation: Under Florida and Federal Navigation Rules, an individual who operates a vessel with “willful disregard for the safety of persons or property” may be cited with reckless operation, which is a first-degree criminal misdemeanor.

-Boating operators have a duty to operate “their vessel in a reasonable and prudent manner with regard for other vessel traffic, posted restrictions, the presence of a divers-down flag and other circumstances” to ensure the safety of other boaters, guests, and property.
+Boating operators have a duty to operate “their vessel in a reasonable and prudent manner with regard for other vessel traffic, posted restrictions, the presence of a divers-down flag, and other circumstances” to ensure the safety of other boaters, guests, and property.
 Failure to follow these regulations may result in a citation for careless operation.
 Multiple citations will require the offender to complete a boating education course before being permitted to operate a vessel again.

 Jet Ski Accident Claims

 Injuries sustained during jet ski accidents can be far more severe than those suffered in larger boating accidents, given the exposed nature of the rider.
 While jet ski accidents can result from the negligence of the operator, defective equipment can contribute to the cause of the accident in rare instances.
-Parties that may be liable for damages include negligent vessel operators, the jet ski rental company which supplied the equipment, or the manufacturer for selling a defective and/or poorly designed product.
+Parties who may be liable for damages include negligent vessel operators, the jet ski rental company that supplied the equipment, or the manufacturer for selling a defective and/or poorly designed product.

-What Legal Recourse is Available for Boating Injuries?
+What Legal Recourse Is Available for Boating Injuries?